ibm-cloud-docs/secrets-manager/access-secret.md

 <import_cert>

-### Retreiving a previous certificate
+### Downloading the previous version of a certificate
 {: #get-previous-secret}

-After you rotate a certificate, you programatically access the previous version by using the {{site.data.keyword.secrets-manager_short}} API.
+After you rotate a certificate, you can programmatically access its previous version by using the {{site.data.keyword.secrets-manager_short}} API.

 The following example request retrieves a secret and its contents.
 When you call the API, replace the ID variables and IAM token with the values that are specific to your {{site.data.keyword.secrets-manager_short}} instance.